COVID - 19 UPDATE: 4 AUGUST 2020

 - No prayer books, Bibles, or

-other aids will be available in church.
+other aids are available in church.

 - No music or equipment for